yuyichao/explore/julia/new_gc/bit_swap.md

       Sweep1 doesn't need to read this counter for skipping page as mentioned above.

       Sweep2 should compare the value of the current counter (for the current mark bit, counter1) to the value of the other counter (for the old mark bit, counter2).
 Counter1 should not be larger than counter2 since counter1 starts at 0 before mark2 and the number in it should be the total **live** old object and the number in counter1 is the total old object (in another word, the final promotion to the old gen, i.e. turning it to old marked, only happend in mark1).
       Therefore, any difference between the two counter means the page has old dead object and needs to be swept.
       The sweep2 phase should skip the page accordingly and clear counter2 for use with the next full collection.

+      One special case is if the user explicitly asked for a full collection.
+      If we decide to skip mark1 in such case, the mark2 phase needs to take care of turning `old & !marked` (young, being promoted) object into `old & marked`. so it needs to check the original mark bit and increment the original old-marked counter if it marks an old object that doesn't have the orignal mark bit set.